 You're in a co-working space

 Theft may be rare in co-working spaces, but there's always a risk, particularly with lots of people coming and going all day.
-Many insurers have been slow to recognise co-working in their contents policies, but thankfully, that's not the case with Digital Risks, which has designed a policy with co-working in mind.
+Many insurers have been slow to recognise co-working in their contents policies, but thankfully, that's not the case with Digital Risks, which has designed business contents cover with co-working in mind.
 Check out our blog on how to insure your stuff in a co-working space for more details.

 You rely on specialist equipment

 A laptop or smartphone is one thing, but if you use more valuable specialist equipment as a designer, film producer or photographer, the onus is even bigger to ensure this is protected.
 Just remember to inform your insurer when you're taking out your policy, so they can ensure you have the right type of cover for anything particularly valuable.

 Whether it's tea on your laptop, a smartphone down the loo or a camera tumbling down the stairs, accidents are bound to happen every now and again.
 And it's not just innocent mistakes you have to worry about.
 The FSB found that over a quarter of businesses have been affected by criminal damage or vandalism in the last two years.
 Whether it's deliberate or not, contents cover ensures that you won't have to foot the bill.

 Finally, if you run a retail, hospitality or e-commerce business, an incident at your premises could also mean the loss of valuable stock that is vital to the continued success of your business.
 Insuring these goods as part of your contents policy will help you avoid a significant hit to your bank balance – while keeping your customers happy.

 Want to know more about protecting your belongings, both inside and outside the workplace?
 Then drop us a line at email@example.com, or give us a call on 0333 772 0759 to discuss your needs in more detail.